 While we are on the route to Machu Picchu, we will go through different weather changes.
 Therefore, we will take care of the surprising weather changes.

-It covers from May to September, and the temperatures range from -2 °C on average and rise to more than 21 ° C in June and July.
-The presence of the sun is notorious, but at night and early in the morning, the cold and frost are present.
+It covers from May to September, and the temperatures range from -2 °C on average to more than 21 ° C in June and July.
+The presence of the sun is notorious, but at night and early in the morning, cold and frost are present.
 The most considerable amount of accumulated rainfall on average is 03 millimeters.

 The humidity level does not vary much throughout the year; it remains at 0%.